msmdev/pyGPCCA/README.rst

 We thank `Marcus Weber`_ and the Computational Molecular Design (`CMD`_) group at the Zuse Institute Berlin (`ZIB`_) for the longstanding and productive collaboration in the field of Markov modeling of non-reversible molecular dynamics.
-M. Weber, together with K. Fackeldey, had the original idea to employ Schur vectors instead of eigenvectors in the coarse-graining of non-reversible transition matrices years ago. |br|
+M. Weber, together with K. Fackeldey, had the original idea to employ Schur vectors instead of eigenvectors in the coarse-graining of non-reversible transition matrices. |br|
 Further, we would like to thank `Fabian Paul`_ for valueable discussions regarding the sorting of Schur vectors and his effort to translate the original Sorting routine for real Schur forms `SRSchur`_ published by `Jan Brandts`_ from MATLAB into `Python code`_,